 Please note that this is the poor man’s version of crush and strained honey.
 Plastic buckets from the hardware store contain BFA, a substance that is generally not good for humans.
 I doubt much BFA would get into the honey in this process because the honey isn’t stored in the plastic.
 It mostly just passes through the plastic funnels and sits in the plastic bucket for less than a day.
 But still, stainless steel or food-grade plastic buckets are preferable.
-Honey meant for public consumption should never come in contact with non-food-grade plastic.
+Honey meant for public consumption should not come in contact with non-food-grade plastic.

 I meant to strain the crushed comb using “the 3-bucket system” that requires a paint strainer, but I put the paint strainer on the wrong bucket (the paint strainer goes on the bottom bucket), so I had to improvise a bit.
 That mistake cost me some honey, but it wasn’t too drastic.

 Here are some photos, starting with cutting the comb from the frame: